idptools/metapredict/README.md

 	meta.graph_disorder_fasta("/Users/thisUser/Desktop/coolSequences.fasta", DPI=300, output_dir="/Users/thisUser/Desktop/folderForGraphs")

 **Changing the output File Type -**
-By default ths output file is a .png.
+By default the output file is a .png.
 However, you can specify the output file type by using *output_filetype="file_type"* where file_type is some matplotlib compatible file type (such as .pdf).

 **Example**